zimeng44/Foley-Gen/README.md

 Introduction:

 Foley-Gen is a generative machine learning model that generates noval foley sounds in 7 categories: Dog Bark, Footstep, Gunshot, Typing on Keyboard, Moving Motor Vehicle, Rain, Sneeze Cough.
 Each time the model runs, foley sounds in all 7 categories will be generated and saved to `./synthesized`.
-The number of sounds that will be generated for each category can be modified by running inference.py with '--number_of_synthesized_sound_per_class = < number >'.
-The default number is 1 per category.

 Usage: